National Bible Bee

 The National Bible Bee is a Bible contest held for the first time in 2009 by the Shelby Kennedy Foundation.
-The competition starts with local contests across the United States.The top 120 contestants from the Primary, ages 7–10; Junior, ages 11–14; and Senior, ages 15–18 divisions advance to the National level.
+The competition starts with local contests across the United States.
+The top 120 contestants from the Primary, ages 7–10; Junior, ages 11–14; and Senior, ages 15–18 divisions advance to the National level.
 The top 120 contestants are decided by a test that is based on the study passage the contestants studied during the summer.
-The first national competition was held in Washington, D.C. on November 5–6, 2009.
+The first national competition was held in Washington, D.C., on November 5–6, 2009.
 More than $100,000 in prize money is awarded each year.

 Origins and philosophy

 The National Bible Bee is sponsored by the Shelby Kennedy Foundation.
-Shelby Kennedy, who died of cancer at the age of 23, spent her life studying the Bible; after her death, The Shelby Kennedy Foundation was established as a non-profit in her name to encouraging children and youth to memorize Scripture.
+Shelby Kennedy, who died of cancer at the age of 15, spent her life studying the Bible; after her death, the Shelby Kennedy Foundation was established as a non-profit in her name to encourage children and youth to memorize Scripture.

-The National Bible Bee promises large cash prizes for five of the top-place finalists.
+The National Bible Bee promises large cash prizes for five of the top-place finalists, as well as prizes for tenth to fifteenth place.
 Both the local and national competition involve oral and written tests.
 The goal of the Bible Bee is to encourage young people in the Christian faith, by becoming more Biblically literate.
 Their vision is "To know God's Word and make Him known."